 Steps to Success

 Aviation Maintenance Technicians must understand the requirements of attaining an Inspection Authorization and will benefit from the thorough explanation of all topics necessary for certification.
-With extensive reference material and easy-to-understand audiovisual presentations, the Gleim online training course will help you pass your knowledge test while minimizing your time, cost, and frustration.
+With extensive reference material and easy-to-understand video presentations, the Gleim online training course will help you pass your knowledge test while minimizing your time, cost, and frustration.

 Airframe & Powerplant mechanics that hold an Inspection Authorization (IA) are very valuable to the aviation community and play a critical role in determining the airworthiness of an aircraft.